 You don’t need 100 reasons to exercise.
-These 5 will help you stay motivated to exercise and lose weight.
+Here are the Top 5 reasons that will help you stay motivated to exercise and manage your weight.

 Once upon a time, I was someone who rarely exercised.
 Like most of you, exercise was relatively unimportant to me.
 During my free time, I would much rather hang out with friends, go shopping, surf the net, watch TV... pretty much anything except exercise.

 Until one fine day, I met up with an old friend of mine to whom we had long ago given the nickname "professional couch potato".
 It was one of the biggest shocks of my life!
 He looked completely different.
 Compared to his previously lethargic and overweight form one year ago, he had become an energetic and slim young man.
 His secret?
 Putting on some workout clothes and working out every day.

 This was when I realised those exercise routines could do amazing things to a person.
 I was so impressed and motivated by my friend, that that very day I started my workout routine of going for a 30-minute run every day as well.
 The effects were amazing—I felt more alert and lost a fair amount of weight as well.

 HealthHub Tip: If you’re not a runner, there are many other exercises you can enjoy.
 Go for a bike ride or play a round of tennis with your friends.
 For more ideas, join our free workout programmes and start moving anytime, anywhere.
 There’s something for every age and fitness level, no matter whether you prefer solo or group activities.

 Still not convinced?
 Have a read through these reasons and hopefully they will motivate you to start your own exercise plan!

 Exercise makes you feel good.
 Regular physical activity helps to fight off those blues and keeps you in good spirit.

 Chemicals such as Endorphins are released by your brain during exercise and have a euphoric effect which helps to lift your mood.